 Social justice is a Public Health issue that compels us to eliminate inequities based on race, gender, religion, ethnicity, sexual orientation, age, or disability.
 Our field is familiar with the inequities and barriers built by stigma and fear.
 Public health requires the ability to provide even the most basic of services without stigma; without discrimination; without humiliation; without marginalization; without racism.
 We commit to increasing our efforts to be a catalyst for change; for working harder at turning words into actions.
 We will increase efforts to advocate for important Social Change in mental health and addiction support in prevention, treatment, and recovery services.
 We acknowledge and will work to help meet the important need for more counselors of color in our field; for greater understanding and development of culturally sensitive services and ways to eliminate barriers to those services.
 Our Council welcomes and encourages feedback from and participation by people of color on our Community Advisory Committees.
 We need your insights and experience to guide us in this important work.

-To find out more about how ECPG is putting these words into action, check out any of the links below.
+To find out more about how ECPG is putting these words into action:

 - About Us